Cruise to Australia

 An Australian cruise is a great way to get a taste of life at sea.
 You can start with a short cruise of just three or four nights, which will usually take you on a round trip from your departure point with one or two stops.
 For example, a popular four-night cruise from Sydney travels north along the coast, stops at Moreton Island (off Brisbane) for one day and then returns to Sydney.
 Longer cruises can run for seven, 14 or 21 days, taking you to more ports and states.
 If you want to complete a full circumnavigation of Australia, you’ll be cruising for around 25-30 days.

 Cruises operate year-round in Australia, so you can set sail whenever you like.
 The busiest time is during the warmer months between November and April, which is known as the Wave Season.
 This period has the most departures and is when many international ships will visit our waters.
 Spring and autumn have the most pleasant weather and you will be sailing under warm, sunny skies.
-Remember that school holidays will always be busy and there will be lots of families sailing, so avoid these times if you’d like a bit of peace and quiet.
+Remember that school vacations will always be busy and there will be lots of families sailing, so avoid these times if you’d like a bit of peace and quiet.
 The cruise season in the Kimberley runs from April to October with April and May being the best months to see the waterfalls in full force after the wet season.

 Yes, most cruise lines can cater to dietary restrictions.
 Larger cruise ships will have multiple restaurants on board, so you will have options when looking for menus featuring things like vegetarian or gluten free.
 If you have more specific or unusual needs, speak to your travel agent when you book and find out if you can submit requests early.
 The crew and your waiter will also be able to assist on board.